synzen/MonitoRSS-Web/README.md

 All documentation can be found at https://docs.discordrss.xyz/.

 This repo is for development only.
 For the main npm bot repository, see https://github.com/synzen/Discord.RSS.

-For personal non-programmatic use via cloning, use the repo at https://github.com/synzen/Discord.RSS-Clone.
+To deploy for personal use, use the repo at https://github.com/synzen/Discord.RSS-Clone.

 # Preview